Michaelgathara/GPT/README.md

 [![Open In Hugging Face](https://img.shields.io/badge/Hugging%20Face-Model-yellow)](https://huggingface.co/purelyunfunctionalai/gibberishgpt)

+This model/repo is initially developed from [michaelgathara/gpt_f](https://michaelgathara.com/git/gpt_f).
+This repo hosts a cleaner version that is ready to go.
+GPT_F holds various different models and experiments.

 ## Features

 - **Modern Transformer Architecture**: Implementation based on the GPT architecture with SwiGLU activation functions